OANJ Fall 2024 Agenda (Tentative)

 Remember that only face to face classroom style courses are accepted.
 No internet or correspondence courses are allowed.

 Always check with the Board to make certain the courses you are taking are approved.
 There have been reports that some of the courses that have been given by educators other then from the OANJ, which NJ Licensees have been attending have not been approved by the Board.
+You, the licensee are responsible for knowing the validity of the course being taken.

 If you are asked to submit your credits to the Board, only New Jersey credits will be accepted.
 ABO, NCLE, New York, Florida, etc. credits are not acceptable.
 Although in many cases New Jersey courses are accepted by these other Boards the reverse is not always true.